Banbury/io_image_as_mesh/README.md

 ## Usage

 Import an image with File/Import/Image As Mesh.
+Multiple files can be imported at the same time.

 Currently only PNGs are allowed.
 Images without alpha information (like JPGs) can be imported with File/Import/Images as Planes.

+> If you cannot see the image, change the render mode to 'Blender Render' and change the viewport shading to 'Texture'.

 ## Implementation details

-The add-on uses the Marching Square algorithm to create a polygon around the non-transparent parts of the imported image.
+The add-on uses the Marching Squares algorithm to create a polygon around the non-transparent parts of the imported image.
 Then the polygon is reduced with the Ramer-Douglas-Peucker algorithm.
 Blender's bmesh.ops.triangle_fill is used to create the mesh from the polygon.